How much do employers know about how blind people perform specific job tasks?

 2. Access a computer to use the internet or email, or utilize standard computer software?

 Low vision options include a larger computer monitor, screen magnification software (like ZoomText), or built-in screen magnification (like Magnifier in Windows) to enhance the size of what appears onscreen.
 People who have little or no usable vision would use screen reader software, which reads the words on the screen aloud, such as JAWS or NVDA.
 Windows and Apple both offer built-in screen readers (Narrator and VoiceOver, respectively).
 Some people may use a refreshable braille display in addition to the screen reader.
 This allows for more detailed editing and proofreading.
 The use of a refreshable braille display also makes a computer accessible to someone who is both deaf and blind.

 3. Use general office equipment, such as a copier or multi-line telephone system?

 [9.6% of employers answered correctly]

-Persons with low vision can use a magnifying glass or a portable closed circuit television.
+People with low vision can use a magnifying glass or a portable electronic video magnifier.
 Non-visual ways to access these devices include memorizing buttons and locations, using bump dots or other added tactile markings, and light probes.
 The most efficient way to utilize office equipment is to memorize buttons and controls, so one doesn’t have to look at the buttons each time.
-Some office devices offer large print settings for their displays, and a few have started to offer speech command options.
+Some office devices offer large print settings for their displays and some offer speech command options.
 In general, devices with physical buttons are more accessible than those with touch screens.
-When possible, choose devices with high contrast buttons that are not flush to the surface.
-Some copier brands, such as Lexmark and Cannon, offer a computer interface which provides more accessibility options for people who are blind.
+When possible, choose devices with high-contrast buttons that are not flush to the surface.
+Some copier brands offer a computer interface that provides more accessibility options for people who are blind.